 Digital collaboration can help improve organizational workflows to get the job done faster!
 Let’s dive into what you have to do to make your work ‘flow’…

 Technology has revamped how teams work and how business is being operated on a global scale.
-Our smartphones, tablets, laptops, and cloud technology has given rise to a remote workplace, diversifying the talent pool and allowing teams to work more efficiently.
+Our smartphones, tablets, laptops, and cloud technology have given rise to remote working, diversifying the talent pool and allowing teams to work more efficiently.

 - A ConnectSolutions study also found that 77 percent of remote workers get more done in fewer hours thanks to fewer distractions like meetings, conversations, and noisy coworkers.
-(Source: Forbes)

 Digital Collaboration in the Workplace

 In its essence, digital collaboration is collaborating and getting things done using technology and digital devices.
 These may include apps, tools, software, processes, procedures or an entirely new methodology of getting work done.

-Apart from work apps, the cloud is an essential part of digital collaboration as it ensures that companies can function beyond geographical boundaries and time zones.
+Apart from work apps, the cloud is an essential part of the digital collaboration as it ensures that companies can function beyond geographical boundaries and time zones.

-How Digital Collaboration in the Workplace Improves Workflow
+How Digital Collaboration in the Workplace Improves Workflow?

 We know that digital collaboration is helping us get our teams together and work more efficiently, but the question arises- how exactly?